slogan621/jsonapi/README.md

             }
         }

-How Do I Encode JSON using JSONAPI?
+How do I encode JSON using JSONAPI?
 -----------------------------------

 Generally, to encode, you create a data structure that reflects the